ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- id of stream to search
+- `streamId` -- stream identifier for the request
-- `startIndex` -- string representation of the start index value of the range
+- `startIndex` -- string representation of the starting index value, must be less than endIndex
-- `endIndex` -- string representation of the end index value of the range
+- `endIndex` string representation of the ending index value
-- `boundaryType` -- enumeration describing how to handle events near boundaries
+- `boundaryType` -- enumeration describing how to handle boundary events.
-- `filterExpression` -- ODATA filter expression
+- `filterExpression` -- OData filter expression
 - `count` -- number of events to return
 - `continuationToken` -- continuation token for handling multiple return data sets
-- `startBoundaryType` -- how to handle events near the start of the range
+- `startBoundaryType` -- how to handle startIndex boundary events
-- `endBoundaryType` -- how to handle events near the end of the range
+- `endBoundaryType` -- how to handle endIndex boundary events
-- `selectExpression` -- expression designating which proeprties of the event  should be included in the response.
+- `selectExpression` -- expression designating which fields of the stream's type should make up the return events

 These methods are used to obtain data between 2 indices.

-The starting index value must be less than the ending index value. `BoundaryCondition` is `Exact` unless otherwise set

-BoundaryConditions:
+Boundary types:

-- `Exact`: return values exactly on the start or end index value
-- `Inside`: any value inside the range but not including the boundaries
-- `Outside`: includes 1 value outside the boundary on both sides and any values at or inside the range
-- `ExactOrCalculated`: Will create values for the endpoints given if value at Exact index not found.
-Behavior for given value is used in calculation (Continuous is default)
+-`Exact` (default): return values exactly on the start or end index value -`Inside`: any value inside the range but not including the boundaries -`Outside`: includes 1 value outside the boundary on both sides and any values at or inside the range -`ExactOrCalculated`: Will create values for the endpoints given if value an event exactly at the index is not found.
+The calculation is performed based on the stream's behavior.

 Calls against an empty stream will always return a single null regardless of boundary type used.

-Filter uses OData queries.
-Please see the section on Filter Text at the end of this document.
+The filter expression uses OData syntax.
+See Filter expressions help for more info.

-The select expression is an ODATA syntax expression designating which properties of the event type to return.
-The index property is always included.
-Separate multiple fields with a comma.
-If the select expression is blank, then all fields are included in response.
-By only selecting fields of interest the call can be made more efficiently.
-Selection is applied before filtering, so any fields excluded by select expression cannot be used in the filter expression.
+The select expression is an OData expression that can improve efficiency by specifying the return of only required fields from the event type.
+The index is always included.
+If no select expression is specified, all fields are included in response.
+Selection is applied before filtering, so any fields used in the filter expression must be included by the select statement.

 #InsertValue
 ```